oauth-io/oauth-ios/README.md

        return (YES);
     }

-Put #import "OAuthIOModal.h" in your source file and don't forget to adopt the OAuthIO protocol then in your ViewController instanciate the OAuthIOModal object
+Put #import "OAuthIOModal.h" in your source file and don't forget to implement the OAuthIO protocol then in your ViewController instanciate the OAuthIOModal object

     // ViewController.h
     // ----------------